-2. Review the detailed Directions for Sharing provided for each Pair and Share activity.

-3. As participants work on the activity, they are directed to open the directions and resize the document so they are able to see the directions while submitting posts.
+- 2. Review the detailed Directions for Sharing provided for each Sharing activity. - 3.
+When you have your own course, determine sharing groups before Module 2, Activity 5: Creating a Presentation about My Unit.
+During the activity, set up the initial discussion threads for each group in the Module 3: Sharing section of the Sharing tab.
+Demonstrate the process of setting up discussion threads for participants. - 4.
+As participants work on the activity, they are directed to open the directions and resize the document so they are able to see the directions while submitting posts.
 Review the Working with Multiple Windows (DOC; 3 pages) or Working with Multiple Windows for Mac (DOC; 3 pages) so that you can guide participants through this skill.